jokem59/LearnOpengl/README.md

 VAOs can be bound just like VBOs, and any subsequent vertex attribute calls from then on will be stored in the VAO.
 The advantage with VAO is when configuring vertex attribute pointers, you only have to make the calls once and whenever we want to draw an object, just bind the corresponding VAO.
 All the state is stored inside the VAO.

 ### Element Buffer Objects - Like a VBO but pass in indices to draw point in specified order
 While VBO store a set of vertices, you can use an Element Buffer Object (EBO) to store a set of unique points, and then provide an array of indices to indicate the order you want to drawy our points in.
 NOTE: OpenGL works in triangles so points and indices are specified in sets of three.
-EBOs are bound to GL\_ELEMENT\_ARRAY\_BUFFER.
+EBOs are bound to `GL_ELEMENT_ARRAY_BUFFER`.
 Luckily VAO keep track of EBO.
 The last EBO buffer that's bound to a VAO is stored as the VAOs Element Buffer Object.
 Binding a VAO automatically the corresponding EBO.
 If you want your VAO to keep track of your EBO, unbind the VAO first followed by the EBO.
 If you unbind the EBO first, it will unbind your EBO from the VAO.

 ### GLSL
 Typical shader language structure: